Musings (more like rambling thoughts) of a Cardiff based lawyer obsessed with food and wine

-It has been a thing on the continent for donkey’s years, with the Plat de Jour in France and the Menú del Dia in Spain and it is increasingly featuring over here.
+It has been a thing on the continent for donkey’s years, with the Plat du Jour in France and the Menú del Dia in Spain and it is increasingly featuring over here.

 In Cardiff the fixed price lunch options are slowly increasing, with the likes of Asador 44 and The Classroom leading the way in the City centre.
 It is, to my mind, a good way to get the punters in on slow days.

-Out to the West of Cardiff, J has been telling me for ages about how good the Plat de Jour offer at Milkwood is (confirmed by, one of the doyennes of the Cardiff food scene, Gourmet Gorro).
-Very good offer, the Milkwood one, as it covers Saturdays and they throw in a glass of vino for £17/2 course and £21/3 course price (£15 and £19 without wine respectively).
+Out to the West of Cardiff, J has been telling me for ages about how good the Plat du Jour offer at Milkwood is (confirmed by, one of the doyennes of the Cardiff food scene, Gourmet Gorro).
+Very good offer, the Milkwood one, as they throw in a glass of vino for £17/2 course and £21/3 course price (£15 and £19 without wine respectively).
 The Heathcock has now also joined the party with a very nice looking offering.

 Whilst tempting by both of these, I noted that Heaney’s also now have a lunch time offer and thought Mrs. SF and I would give that a go.

 When we arrived, it was packed.
 Really nice to see this on a lunchtime service.